 - Geopolitical instability is the main risk factor.
-This includes spread of the Middle East conflict, which may result in major sea transportation disruptions and a significant rise in energy prices. - China's economic woes and tensions with the U.S. could lead to import volumes lower than expected. - The number and timing of interest rate cuts by the Fed are uncertain.
-The pace of monetary policy relaxation may have an impact on imports in either positive or negative directions. - Containerization volatility and changes in competition with overland shipments from Canada and Mexico could reduce or increase containerized import volumes from current projections.
+This includes the Red Sea crisis, which has created a significant risk of major disruptions for imports from the Middle East and South Asia.
+Containerized imports from India fell in January 2024, the only month-on-month decline of the top eight import origins. - China's economic woes and tensions with the U.S. could lead to import volumes lower than expected. - The pace of monetary policy relaxation may have an impact on imports, either positive or negative. - Containerization volatility and changes in competition with overland shipments from Canada and Mexico could reduce or increase containerized import volumes from current projections.